FabioBelliero/FlightsApp/README.md

 - Gson
 - Coil compose
+- Accompanist

 ## Differences
 - Added airlines images in the detail screen
 - Added destination image in the detail screen
+- Added animation when going into the detail screen

 ## Setup applications
 1. Download and install Android Studio